spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 --spring.cloud.task.name=BillSetupTest1
 ```

-Now when you query the table you will see that the last task execution in the query now has the name "BillSetupTest1".
+Now, when you query the table, you can see that the last task run in the query now has a name of `BillSetupTest1`.

 #### Cleanup

-To stop and remove the mysql container running in the docker instance:
+To stop and remove the mysql container that is running in the docker instance, run the following command:

 ```bash
 docker stop mysql